lokesh/lokesh-dhakar/src/posts/boston-marathon-qualifying.md

 **Which marathon to run?** Though I lived in Boston previously, the Boston Marathon never held any special meaning to me.
 I knew of it, but not about it.
 So what was the reason for picking Boston?
 My family lives just one hour North in New Hampshire, and this would give me another chance to visit them.

-**Learning about qualifying.** For a race, I assumed you would go to a website to register, pay a fee, and then show up at the race.
+**Learning about qualifying.** For a race, I assumed you would register on a website, pay a fee, and then show up at the race.
 I was unaware that you had to qualify.
 I was also unaware about how difficult qualifying would be.

 For my age group, 35-39 years old, qualifying for the Boston Marathon requires a sub 3hr 10min time.
 This means keeping a 7:15/mi pace for 26.2 miles.